zalando/gulp-check-unused-css/README.md

 [![Build Status](http://img.shields.io/travis/zalando/gulp-check-unused-css.svg)](https://travis-ci.org/zalando/gulp-check-unused-css)

-Check if all your defined CSS classes are used in your HTML files and vice versa.
+gulp-check-unused-css checks to ensure that all of your defined CSS classes are used in your HTML files, and vice versa.

-## Deprecation warning

-I didn’t expect this plugin to be considered useful by this many people.
-To make it useful to even more I made it more extensible.
-Since this meant a breaking API change anyways, this plugin is now deprecated (i.e. I won’t actively develop it further).
-Please consider switching to [symdiff](https://symdiff.github.io), the new and better gulp-check-unused-css, for your next project.

-## WAT?
+## Why gulp-check-unused-css

-Consider this picture:
+Consider this Ven diagram:

 ![Explanation](explanation.png)

 Figure a) represents what you have now.
 Some classes are defined in your CSS, but never used in the templates.
 Some classes used in the templates don't appear in your CSS.

 Figure b) represents what you actually want.
-Keeping your CSS and HTML clean improves maintainability of your code.
-Also you do not send useless bytes to your users, which makes your site loading (slightly, but still) faster.
+Keeping your CSS and HTML clean improves the maintainability of your code.
+You don't want to send useless bytes to your users, because you want site loading to be as fast as possible.

-``gulp-check-unused-css``, even though the name is misleading now, will check for the not overlapping parts of figure a) and throw an error if it encounters them.
+``gulp-check-unused-css`` aims to check for the not-overlapping parts of figure a) and throw an error if it encounters them.

 ## Installation